 Amazon affiliate disclosure example

-Amazon and the US Federal Trade Commission (FTC) have made it plain that associates must declare their participation in the program to their audience since product marketing by Amazon Associates (also known as Amazon affiliates) constitute a type of advertising.
+Amazon and the US Federal Trade Commission (FTC) have made it plain that associates must declare their participation in the program to their audience since product marketing by Amazon Associates (also known as Amazon affiliates) constitutes a type of advertising.

 To help you avoid being kicked out of the affiliate program or, even worse, having your earnings taken by law authorities, we’ve provided the Amazon and FTC disclosures you need below:

-Amazon affiliate disclosure – Example 1: “As an Amazon Associate I earn from qualifying purchases.”
+Amazon affiliate disclosure – Example 1: “As an Amazon Associate, I earn from qualifying purchases.”

 Affiliate Disclosure from FTC